 Both of the officers spoke at the sentencing, describing the terrible ordeal they had gone through and the permanent injuries they had received, including the loss of Officer Kunisch's left eye and the loss of a portion of the left frontal lobe of his brain.
-(R.47, pp 23, 28; App. pp. A107, A112).
+(R.47, pp 23, 28).

 Mr. Kim spoke on behalf of the defendant.
 He acknowledged that the defendant suffered from "severe mental illness", paranoia in particular, and that that had played a role in the incident.
-(R.47, pp. 44-47; App.
-A128- A131).
+(R.47, pp. 44-47).
 He described some of the defendant's long history of mental illness and the fact that he had been hearing voices since he had been a child.
 (R.47, p.
-47; App. p.
-A131).
+47).
 As a result, he said, the defendant did not have the capacity to make choices as clearly as other people and that this incident was a result of that.
 He said that when he first started seeing the defendant at the jail, he was disoriented and did not understand what was happening.
 He said that after he started taking his medication, he was a different person.
-(R.47, pp. 50-51; App. pp. A134- A135).
+(R.47, pp. 50-51).
 Still, he said, the defendant had chosen to withdraw his defense.

 He asked the Court to give the defendant credit for sparing everyone a trial and that he did not know if the jury would have found him not guilty by reason of mental disease or defect.
 (R.47, p.
-53; App. p.
-A137).
+53).
 He said the defendant pled guilty because he hoped by doing so, he would someday get out of prison.
 He recommended an initial confinement of thirty years.
 (R.47, p.
-54; App. p.
-A138).
+54).
+He did not state why he had recommended to the defendant that he withdraw his plea of not guilty by reason of mental disease or defect.

 The Court completely ignored the State's recommendation and completely ignored the defendant's mental illness.
 The Court stated that the defendant had shot the officers at point blank range to their heads and that after the shootings, he had run and hid.
 (R.47, p.58; App. p.
-A75; App. p.
-A142).
+A75).
 The Court noted that the defendant had mental health issues that were "serious and devastating for the defendant."
 It did not give him any credit for sparing the officers from having to go through a trial.
 (R.47, p.
 62; App. p.
-A146).
+A79).

 The Court concluded that the defendant was extremely dangerous.
 It found he had had mental health issues throughout his life.
-(R.47, pp. 69- 70; App. pp. A153- A154).
+(R.47, pp. 69- 70; App. pp. A86- A87).
 However, it felt that he should never be allowed to be in the community because he presented too great a risk of causing more harm.
 For those reasons, the Court sentenced the defendant to forty years of initial confinement on each count, to run consecutively, for a total period of initial confinement of eighty years.
 It also sentenced him to a period of extended supervision of ten years on each count, to run consecutively.
 (R.47, p.72; App. p.
-A156).
+A89).